boltlabs-inc/zeekoe/README.md

 The merchant server and customer chain watcher may now be stopped by pressing ^C.

+## Troubleshooting
+- When using the sandbox, you will not be able to establish a channel until at least 60 blocks have been posted.
+With the default configuration, this will take approximately 5 minutes.

+- The current Tezos client integration does not support multiple operations posted by a single user in a single block.
+This limits the parallelization of establish and close operations.
+See [issue #212](https://github.com/boltlabs-inc/zeekoe/issues/212) for status updates on this.

 ## Development

 While developing on the project, here are some more things you may wish to know: